-New York Times article where dock workers took control and expropriated money to pay wages.
+News articles about the work stoppage in Cork where dock workers took control and threatened to expropriate money to pay their own wages.

 DAIL EIREANN HALTS CORK HARBOR STRIKE